zaro0508/pre-commit-provisioner/README.md

-This repo contains scripts for the purpose of pre-commit processing (e.g. linting) of Sceptre templates.
+This repo contains scripts for the purpose of pre-commit processing (e.g. linting) of Sceptre config files.

 ## Installation